USCbiostats/xrnet/README.md

 `x`, outcome variable `y`, and `family` (outcome distribution).
 The `external` option allows you to incorporate external data in the regularized regression model.
 If you do not include external data, a standard regularized regression model will be fit.
-By default, a ridge penalty is applied to the predictors and a lasso penalty is applied to the external data.
+By default, a lasso penalty is applied to both the predictors and the external data.

 ``` r
 xrnet_model <- xrnet(